INFINITE OBJECTS

 Just some of the brands and partners we’ve worked with over the years.

 Finally, a word on growing, managing, supporting, and learning from: our team.
 As a first-time founder, I was acutely unaware what it meant to grow and manage a team of up to (at our largest) 35 full-time employees across 5 states and 3 continents.
-I had no idea how important having a dedicated HR lead was until we were around 20 people.
+I had no idea how important having a dedicated HR lead was until I’d hired 20 people.
 I was equally new to the idea of letting people go, sometimes several in a day.
 The experience has been one of a lifetime for me, and I’m proud to know that’s the same for many who spent time working and growing at Infinite Objects.
 I can also say for certain that the incredible heights we reached as a company would absolutely never have been possible without the brilliant and thoughtful minds that contributed to the journey.

 More thoughts and business learnings coming in future Medium posts, feel free to follow along.
 Thanks for reading.